everettsouthwick/amazon-auto-reload/README.md

 ## Dependencies

-- Python 2.7 or newer.
+- Python 2.7 or newer
 - Selenium
 - Chromedriver

 ## Instructions

-1. Install Selenium by typing `pip install -U selenium` into your command line.
+1. Install Selenium by typing `pip install -U selenium` into your command line
-2. Download [Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) and place into the root directory (where `run.py` is).
+2. Download [Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) and place into the root directory (where `run.py` is)
-3. Create or modify `config.json` in the root directory with your Amazon credentials and the cards you wish to reload.
+3. Create or modify `config.json` in the root directory with your Amazon credentials and the cards you wish to reload
 ```json
 {
     "username": "amazon_username",